-Careers in Law and Paralegal Professions
+American Law and Paralegal Jobs

 American Law Jobs

-Newly graduate law school students often take jobs as Law Clerks with a practice.
+Newly graduate law school students often take jobs as law clerks with a practice.
 Nearly 40% of attorneys of the bar work 50 or more hours per week, often involved in research, report preparation, meetings, and some court rooms.
-Attorneys can be appointed or elected as judges at various levels of the Judiciary as their careers advance.They may also become Law Professors
+Attorneys can be appointed or elected as judges at various levels of the Judiciary as their careers advance.They may also become law professors

-Law school graduates must attain a passing score on individual US States’ written bar examinations wherever they wish to practice law in America.
+Law school graduates must attain a passing score on individual American state written bar examinations wherever they wish to practice law in America.
 If they move to a new state, they will most likely need to pass a new bar exam.

-Another famous instance of this accomplishment was achieved by Frank Abignale, Jr. in a 1960s-era Louisiana, he is portrayed in the Stephen Spielberg film Catch Me If You Can.
-At the ageof 19, he passed a state bar examination on the third try, without attending any related classes.
-Mr. Abignale actually worked in the State Attorney General’s office as an attorney at age 19.
+Another famous instance of this accomplishment was achieved by Frank Abagnale, Jr. in a 1960s-era Louisiana, he is portrayed in the Stephen Spielberg film Catch Me If You Can.
+At the age of 19, he passed a state bar examination on the third try, without attending any law classes.
+Mr. Abagnale worked in the State Attorney General’s office as an attorney at age 19.

-An extremely successful imposter and fraud, he put his talents to better use when he accepted consultancy work with the US Federal Government and the FBI in particular - He helped them catch criminals and develop means of fraud prevention for government and business, and became special consultant on documents and a public speaker with his own firm at:
+An extremely successful imposter and fraud, he put his talents to better use when he accepted consultancy work with the FBI.
+He helped catch criminals and develop several means of fraud prevention for government and business, and became special consultant on documents and a public speaker with his own firm at: Abagnale and Associates.

 The Scope of Legal Careers